 Of course you hear all the time that women need more role models, and that one of the main reasons women aren’t choosing tech & engineering is the lack of role models.
 But even if you are committed to making sure you have more visible female role models, it isn’t necessarily easy.
-Where to find these women that can act as role models, how do you encourage them of being a role model, and then what does ‘being a role model’ even involve?
+Where can you find these women that can act as role models?
+How do you encourage them to be a role model?
+And then what does ‘being a role model’ even involve?

 Let me show you why role models really can have a big impact on gender diversity and what you need to do to get the most impact from them.

 Studies* show that role models are an incredibly effective way to encourage women to make different choices.
 Their effect is based on the concept ‘Seeing is believing’, and interestingly this works at multiple levels.